 (v) Willfully misrepresent or fail to disclose any material fact in order to obtain workers' compensation insurance at less than the proper rate for the insurance including, but not limited to, intentionally misleading or failing to disclose information to an insurer regarding the appropriate rate classification of an employee;

 (vi) Willfully fail to provide a lower rate adjustment favorable to an employer as required by an approved experience rating plan or regulations promulgated by the insurance commissioners;

 (vii) Willfully fail to report or provide false or misleading information regarding ownership changes as required by an approved experience rating plan or regulations promulgated by the insurance commissioner; or

-(2) For the purposes of this section, "Statement" includes, but is not limited to, any endorsement of a benefit check, application for insurance coverage, oral or written statement, proof of injury, bill for services, diagnosis, prescription, hospital or provider records, x-rays, test results, or other documentation offered as proof of, or in the absence of, a loss, injury, or expense.
+(2) For the purposes of this section, "statement" includes, but is not limited to, any endorsement of a benefit check; signature on an agreement for electronic fund transfer of compensation benefits or issuance of an electronic access device; application for insurance coverage; oral or written statement; proof of injury; bill for services; diagnosis, prescription, hospital or provider records; x-rays; test results; or other documentation offered as proof of, or in the absence of, a loss, injury, or expense.

-(c) The director of labor and training shall establish a form, in consultation with the attorney general, to be sent to all workers who are presently receiving benefits and those for whom first reports of injury are filed in the future which shall give the employee notice that the endorsement of a benefit check sent pursuant to § 28-35-39 is the employee's affirmation that he or she is qualified to receive benefits under the Workers' Compensation Act.
+(c) The director of labor and training shall establish a form, in consultation with the attorney general, to be sent to all workers who are presently receiving benefits, and those for whom first reports of injury are filed in the future, that shall give the employee notice that the endorsement of a benefit check sent pursuant to § 28-35-39 is the employee's affirmation that he or she is qualified to receive benefits under the Workers' Compensation Act.
 The insurers and self-insured employers are directed to send the form to all workers receiving benefits.